MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/lab-env.md

 ## Restore the Service Manager database in the lab environment

-Use the following procedure to restore the production Service Manager database using Microsoft SQL Server 2016.
+Use the following procedure to restore the production Service Manager database using Microsoft SQL Server 2016 or later.

 1. After connecting to the appropriate instance of the Microsoft SQL Server Database Engine, in Object Explorer, select the server name to expand the server tree.